miccio-dk/miccio-dk.github.io/IMPROVEMENTS.md

   - [x] new animated background with hydra and strudel
   - [x] add strudel to the project as in https://codeberg.org/uzu/strudel/src/branch/main/packages/web#strudel-web (we don't want the live editor, just the sound generation)
   - [x] add hydra-strudel animated background to `App.vue`
-  - [ ] troubleshoot strudel+hydra interaction (background goes black when strudel is loaded)
+  - [x] troubleshoot strudel+hydra interaction (background goes black when strudel is loaded)
+  - [x] load individual strudel libs instead of web
+  - [x] strudel component -> strudel composable
 - [ ] **Add `lastName` to `bio.json`:** The `bio.json` file should have a dedicated `lastName` field to avoid brittle logic like `name.split(' ')[1]` when sourcing the name for author highlighting.
 - [x] **Add category to experiences:**
   - [x] categories: education, employment, internship, etc